rob-blackbourn/bareASGI/docs/tutorial/getting-started.md

 Third we can support streaming content: for example a ticking price or a twitter feed.

-The last element of the response is a list of push request supported by the HTTP/2 protocol which I won’t discuss that here.
+The last optional element of the response is a list of push request supported by the HTTP/2 protocol which I won’t discuss that here.

 ### Routing